 Together they persuaded Rev. John Witherspoon to be Princeton's new President.

 Benjamin Rush later married Richard Stockton's daughter, Julia.

 In 1776, Richard Stockton, Benjamin Rush and John Witherspoon all signed the Declaration of Independence.

 When the British invaded New Jersey, Richard Stockton and his family had to flee for their lives.

 Richard was betrayed, dragged from his bed at night and imprisoned in New York.

 His farm was pillaged and his library, one of the best in the country, was burned.

-With his health broken from over a year in the British prison, Richard Stockton died bankrupt at age 51 on FEBRUARY 28, 1781.
+Richard Stockton's health was broken from over a year in the British prison and he died bankrupt at age 51 on FEBRUARY 28, 1781.

-New Jersey placed statue of Richard Stockton in the U.S. Capitol's Statuary Hall.
+New Jersey placed a statue of Richard Stockton in the U.S. Capitol's Statuary Hall.